canergulgec/MovieDb/README.md

 - **Core Module**

-  `:base` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains base classes and resources which are shared between other modules
+  `:core` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains base classes and resources which are shared between other modules

 - **Data Module**